GROUNDING EXERCISES FOR ANXIETY

 A cold shower is also great for your immune system.
 If you can’t jump straight into having a freezing cold shower, reduce the heat over time until you’re comfortable.

-5. Notice Your Breathing
+5. Notice your breathing

 duration: at least one minute